Contact Us for a Free Consultation (213) 542-0979

 Developing a Defense Strategy

-The first thing they're going to do is see if they have a good case for you actually possessing the gun, because a lot of times people don't have the gun on them, and then you get into an issue of what's called constructive possession, which means even though you didn't have it in your pocket, did you have access to it?
+The first thing they're going to do is see if they have a good case for you possessing the gun because, a lot of times, people don't have the gun on them.
+Then you get into an issue of constructive possession, which means even though you didn't have it in your pocket, did you have access to it?
+Constructive possession is a legal concept that implies you had control over the firearm, even if it wasn't physically on your person.

-The second issue is going to be, why did you have the gun?
-Did you have some sinister purpose or did you just have the gun for your protection.
-Obviously, you'd be in a much stronger position if you just have the gun for your protection and you're not trying to commit some other type of a crime.
+The second issue will be, why did you have the gun?
+Did you have some sinister purpose, or did you have the gun for your protection?
+You'd be in a much stronger position if you have the gun for your protection and you're not trying to commit some other type of crime.
+Sinister purposes could include planning a robbery, assault, or any other criminal activity.

 Menu